Veyza/dudi/README.md

 source is a structure of a derived type source_properties which contains parameters describing the dust ejection

+    real(8)     source%r                        radial distance of the point source from the moon center
+                                                (meters)

     real(8)     source%alphaM                   polar angle of the point source (radians)